konflux-ci/architecture/ADR/0016-integration-service-promotion-logic.md

 service level agreement.
 The promotion path can be represented with a directed acyclic graph from the environment with the lowest SLA to the one with the highest, for example development -> staging -> production.
-In Stonesoup, this promotion logic would be represented by a set of components (container images) defined by an immutable Snapshot being deployed to the relevant environment.
+In AppStudio, this promotion logic would be represented by a set of components (container images) defined by an immutable Snapshot being deployed to the relevant environment.

 Once the Snapshot is tested and verified successfully, its contents will then be deployed to the user's defined